holoviz/panel/doc/how_to/deployment/pycafe.md

 ## 2. Choose the Panel Framework

-Select the Panel framework from the available options.
+Select the Panel framework from the available options or use the direct link [PY.CAFE/snippet/panel](https://py.cafe/snippet/panel/v1).

 ## 3. Update the `requirements.txt` File